agabor/docs/_includes/dotnet/push-notifications.md

 When a user's device is turned off or not connected to the internet, push notifications cannot be delivered.
 If you have a time sensitive notification that is not worth delivering late, you can set an expiration date.
 This avoids needlessly alerting users of information that may no longer be relevant.

 There are two properties provided by the `ParsePush` class to allow setting an expiration date for your notification.
-The first is `Expiration` which simply takes a `DateTime?` specifying when Parse should stop trying to send the notification.
+The first is `Expiration` which simply takes a `DateTime?` specifying when MSG should stop trying to send the notification.

 ```cs
 var push = new ParsePush();